IanFinlayson/exploring-cs/chapter04.md

 num2 = float(input("Enter a float "))
 ```

-The first example will read in the user\'s input and convert it to an
+The first example will read in the user's input and convert it to an
 integer.
 The second will convert it into a float.
 If the user puts in
 something that is not correct, the program will stop with an error.
 For
-example, if we put in \"3.5\" for the first line, or \"banana\" for
+example, if we put in "3.5" for the first line, or "banana" for
-either line, the program won\'t continue.
+either line, the program won't continue.

-We\'ll learn how to catch these sorts of errors and handle them later
+We'll learn how to catch these sorts of errors and handle them later
 on.

 4.8 Doing Math